Open-source • Production-ready • Docker-native

 The UI is designed to be themeable.
 Full white-labeling options can be added depending on needs.

 Use GitHub Issues for bugs and GitHub Discussions for questions/ideas.
+For product direction, check changelog and roadmap updates.

 If you’re embedding Power BI into customer-facing apps, PBIHoster saves you from rebuilding the same portal layer again and again.